The Universe expansion and Energy problems: Matter-Energy, black holes and inertial mass

 \subsection{Mass and Energy distributions}

-We assume now that the inertial mass distribution of matter (into movement) in the universe $B(O,t)$ is given by $m_t(X)$ to which we associate the measure $dm_t=:\rho_t$.
-We denote by $g_t=g_{ab}(t,X)$ the Riemannian metric on $B(O,t)$ which characterizes the real physical universe reflecting all effects of this distribution and by the measure of density $v_t(X)$ with respect to the Lebesgue measure $dX$ on $B(O,t)$.
+We now assume that the inertial mass distribution of matter (into movement) in the universe $B(O,t)$ is given by $m_t(X)$ to which we associate the measure $dm_t=:\rho_t$.
+We denote by $g_t=g_{ab}(t,X)$ the Riemannian metric on $B(O,t)$ which characterizes the real physical universe (reflecting all effects of this distribution as well as of other forms of energy) and by the measure of density $v_t(X)$ with respect to the Lebesgue measure $dX$ on $B(O,t)$.
 The global inertial mass of the universe at every time $t$ is given by

-On the other hand, we denote by $E(t,X)=E_t(X)$ the distribution of generalized potential energy which includes, by definition, all manifestations and effects of matter (material distribution $m_t(X)$, pure energy of black holes, gravity, electromagnetism and interaction forces).
+On the other hand, we denote by $E(t,X)=E_t(X)$ the distribution of the generalized potential energy which includes, by definition, all manifestations and effects of matter (material distribution $m_t(X)$, pure energy of black holes, gravity, electromagnetism and interaction forces).
 Then we denote by $\nu_t=E_t(X)dX$ the measure associated with this distribution.
 On the base of all preceding data, we can state This equality expresses the fact that $\nu_t$ measures the failure of the real physical volume of a domain in $U(t)$, containing matter-energy distribution, to be equal to the spatial Euclidean volume of this domain when it is supposed to be empty.
-This equality can also be written as which, in that way, expresses that $\mu_t$ measures in fact the real physical volume of this domain taking into account the modification of Euclidean distances imposed by the metric $g_t$ which itself reflects the existence of matter in that domain.
+This equality can also be written as which, in that way, expresses that $\mu_t$ measures in fact the real physical volume of this domain taking into account the modification of Euclidean distances imposed by the metric $g_t$ which itself reflects the existence of the matter-energy in that domain.
 We have naturally All of this is confirmed by our explicit calculation of the metrics corresponding to both uniform and central gravitation studied in section 4.
 Moreover these relations justify the metric $g_{ab}$ characterization previously established for black holes.\\ The equivalence principle and the law of energy conservation give

 where $e_\alpha$ denotes the $B_\alpha$black hole energy for $\alpha \in A.$\\Let us consider, for a while, the space and time half-cone equipped with the metric $\eta$ given by which is induced by the Minkowski metric defined on the virtual classical space $\mathbb R^4$.
 Within this half-cone occurs the dynamic creation of real geometrical temporal space, expanding permanently, $B(O,t)$, and making up the real physical space $U(t)=(B(O,t),g_t)$ always in expansion.
 We notice that, in the interior of $C$, $\eta$ is a Riemannian metric.\\ We consider then the generalized potential energy function $E(t,X)=E_t(X)$, for $X \in B(O,t)$ and we assume that $E$ is continuous on $C$ and that all its partial derivatives of order $\leq 2$ exist and are continuous and bounded on $C^{*}=C\backslash \{O\}$.
 The global potential energy of the universe at time $t$ is then written then for any $t>0$.
 So, the function of time $S$ is given by $E_0\delta_ {\mathbb R^+}$ and we have \\ Notice that, in the interior of a black hole $B(I,r)\subset B(O,t)$, when it exists, we have